stellar-deprecated/kelp/README.md

 - Price and trade custom [stablecoins][stablecoin]
 - Mimic order books from other exchanges

-To learn more about the Stellar protocol check out [this community video][sdex explainer video].
+To learn more about the Stellar protocol check out [this video created by Lumenauts][sdex explainer video].
 You can also search [Stellar's Q&A][stellar q&a].

 # Table of Contents